adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 - Enable reproduction of classic game sounds (Pitfall, Defender, etc.) while allowing new creative possibilities
 - Support real-time audio generation suitable for engines, weapons, ambience, and glitch effects
 - Maintain deterministic behavior for reproducible results
-- Use 32-bit LFSRs for precision and flexibility
+- Each voice defined by a single 32-bit NoiseCode plus frequency and ADSR envelope

 ### Non-Goals
 - Not attempting to be a general-purpose synthesizer (focused on noise/chaotic sounds)